BlueLink's ongoing and recent projects

 Green Watchdogs

-As a part of the project „Establishing a Transboundary Watchdog Mechanism for Environmental Problems For Green Political Parties and NGOs on the Balkans“, funded by the Green European Foundation, were published journalistic investigations and organised events in Bulgaria, Romania, Macedonia and Moldova related to illegal logging and cross-border corruption.
+As a part of the project „Establishing a Transboundary Watchdog Mechanism for Environmental Problems For Green Political Parties and NGOs on the Balkans“, funded by the Green European Foundation, were published journalistic investigations and organised events in Bulgaria, Romania, Macedonia, and Moldova related to illegal logging and cross-border corruption.
 The project is funded by the European Green Foundation - Brussels.

 The 'Fourth Estate' in young hands

-Young and active journalists, wishing to practice honest and serious journalism in the public interest, receive support and opportunity for realization through the virtual newsroom of BlueLink.net.
-Since the beginning of 2014, the Civic Action Network has renewed its efforts to promote independent journalism and create a quality journalistic product in partnership with the team of the student online radio "Reaction."
-The goal is to strengthen the professional standards and norms by which the journalist upholds the collective and individual interests of citizens.
-The network focuses civic energy and resources to counteract the notion that journalism is nothing more than serving the economic and corporate interests of media owners.
+Young and active journalists, wishing to practice honest and serious journalism in the public interest, received support and opportunity for realization through the virtual newsroom of BlueLink.net.
+Since the beginning of 2014, the Civic Action Network renewed its efforts to promote independent journalism and create a quality journalistic product in partnership with the team of the student online radio "Reaction."
+The goal was to strengthen the professional standards and norms by which the journalist upholds the collective and individual interests of citizens.
+The network focused civic energy and resources to counteract the notion that journalism was nothing more than serving the economic and corporate interests of media owners.
+BlueLink.net implemented a project for an independent virtual newsroom. and acted to fully engage young and active journalists against attacks on minorities, intolerance of corruption, hatred, xenophobia, manipulation, and violation of human rights and democratic participation in government.
+The project was funded under the NGO Support Program in Bulgaria under the Financial Mechanism of the European Economic Area 2009-2014.

 Extractive and Energy Industry watch